mone4da/plusmedium/agent/nodejs/chat/README.md

 #### Unleash Your Creativity
 With Chaty Chaty, the sky's the limit for developers!
 Modify it, scale it, integrate it with other services—make it your own.

----

-Feel free to adjust as necessary to better fit your specific needs or context.